Kong/docs.konghq.com/app/deck/manage-gateway/sensitive-data.md

 When managing vaults with declarative configuration, you need to take certain precautions.
 For larger teams with many contributors, or organizations with multiple teams, we recommend splitting vault configuration and managing it separately.

-**Why split out vault configuration?**
+### Why split out vault configuration?

 * Vault are closer to infrastructure than other {{site.base_gateway}} configurations.
 Separation of routing policies from infrastructure-specific configurations helps keep configuration organized.
 * Vaults may be shared across teams.
 In this case, one specific team shouldn't control the vault's configuration.
-One team changing the vault a can have disastrous impact on another team.
+One team changing the vault can have disastrous impact on another team.
 * If a vault is deleted while in use -- that is, if there are still references to secrets in a vault in configuration -- it can lead to total loss of proxy capabilities.
 Those secrets would be unrecoverable.

-**How should I manage my vault configuration with decK?**
+### How should I manage my vault configuration with decK?

 To keep your environment secure and avoid taking down your proxies by accident, make sure to: